CCBCC-ISS/docs/JavaScript Code Standards.md

 These rules are used in JavaScript code linting (codified through either `.jshintrc` or `.eslintrc` files, or through the `jshintConfig` property in a project's `package.json`).

+Linting is the process of flagging anything suspicious looking in source code.
+Suspicious, in this case, being constructs and statements that are syntactially legal but violate coding standards, commonly introduce bugs, make the code less maintainable, or otherwise cause headaches for develoeprs.

+See the entry on the tool [lint](https://en.wikipedia.org/wiki/Lint_%28software%29) for more information.

 ---

 `eval` is a way to execute raw JavaScript source code within a JavaScript context.